karma-runner/karma/docs/dev/04-public-api.md

 ## karma.config.parseConfig([configFilePath], [cliOptions])

 This function will load given config file and returns a filled config object.
-This can be useful if you want to integrate karma into another tool and want to load the karma config while honoring the karma defaults.
+This can be useful if you want to integrate karma into another tool using a pre-existing config file.
 For example, the [stryker-karma-runner](https://github.com/stryker-mutator/stryker-karma-runner) uses this to load your karma configuration and use that in the stryker configuration.

 ```javascript